Sandeepyedla0/Shopify-Technical-Challenge-Submission/README.md

 # Shopify-Technical-Challenge-Submission

-The challenege includes the analysis on the 100 shops selling sneakers, the taks was to calculate the AverageOrdervalue which is Wrongly predicted with the orginal data.
+The challenege includes the analysis on the 100 shops selling sneakers, the taks was to calculate the AverageOrdervalue which is Wrongly calculated with the orginal data.

 ## Aim :- To find the correct AverageOrderValue of the Sneakers.